Shuistlo/robot_summer/README.md

   # Problems
   1. Gazebo on a VM seems to crash quite a bit
   2. Stagge possibly doesn't work on VM either.
 If you are still adamant about using a vm you may try [this](http://wiki.ros.org/turtlebot_stdr) but I wouldn't if I were you.
+  3. The multi_map_server is in another repo (see above).
+This needs to go in the same level as the robot_summer project